-- 15. Investigate 'smart parking' opportunities, including but not limited to the following: - a.
-Signage to include count of available spaces and direction/distance to - b.
-Cameras linked to signage to identify and direct to available spaces - c.
-Plate recognition to identify parking users, generate data, but also enable remote payment ie users (potentially only non-locals) are identified by a sensor as they enter the CBD and start paying a fee after a given number of hours (or straightaway depending on the time of the year) - d.
-Technology linked to smartphones via applications - e.
+- 15. Investigate 'smart parking' opportunities, including but not limited to the - a.
+Signage to include count of available spaces and direction/distance to - Cameras linked to signage to identify and direct to available spaces - Carrieras initive to signage to identify and direct to available spaces Plate recognition to identify parking users, generate data, but also enable remote payment ie users (potentially only non-locals) are identified by a sensor as they enter the CBD and start paying a fee after a given number of hours (or straightaway depending on the time of the year) Technology linked to smartphones via applications - e.
 Use Artificial Intelligence (drone parking).